androlos7/pw_generator/README.md

 # simple_calculator
-A simple calculator with python
+A simple calculator with python (german language)